-The following types of manuscripts are published in International Journal of Surgery and Medicine: Research Article, Clinical Studies, Rapid Communication, Protocols, Case Series, Review Article, Editorial, Mini review, What would you do?
+The following types of manuscripts are published in the International Journal of Surgery and Medicine: Research Article, Clinical Studies, Rapid Communication, Protocols, Case Series, Review Article, Editorial, Mini review, What would you do?

-Review articles should have a comprehensive coverage of a topic in a clear and lucid language with representative figures and images.
+Review articles should have comprehensive coverage of a topic in a clear and lucid language with representative figures and images.

 Organize the manuscript as given below, in order:

-Start main text of the manuscript on a page separate from the abstract page.
+Start the main text of the manuscript on a page separate from the abstract page.
 Use a normal, plain font for text (e.g. 12-14 point Times New Roman).
 Number the pages consecutively, starting from the title page.
 Do not use abbreviations in the title or abstract.

 First name/given name(s) and last name/family name of authors (see Authorship section below)